Sreepurvaja/Sreepurvaja/README.md

 # 👋 Hello, I'm Sree Purvaja K
 Welcome to my GitHub profile!
 I'm a B.Tech student majoring in Artificial Intelligence and Data Science, with a creative mind and crazy ideas.I'm a curious person .I'm interested in learning new skills ,competent and diligent individual in seeking oppurtunity to establish a better career.

-## 🚀 About Me

-- 🎓 B.Tech in Artificial Intelligence and Data Science

-- 💼 Student

-- 📫 Email: ksreepurvaja@gmail.com
--
 - ## 🔧 Technologies & Tools

 ![HTML](https://img.shields.io/badge/HTML5-E34F26?style=flat&logo=html5&logoColor=white)